dcos/demos/dcos-k8s-beer-demo/1.10/README.md

 ## DC/OS cluster with Kubernetes

-**Note:** In order to deploy all parts of this demo successfully, I would recommend to spin up a cluster with at least **7** private DC/OS nodes, also you will need Kubernetes package to be installed.
+**Note:** In order to deploy all parts of this demo successfully, I would recommend to spin up a cluster with at least **7** private DC/OS nodes, also you will need Kubernetes package to be installed (Instruction are provided below).

 If you do not have DC/OS cluster you can easily bootstrap it as per [dcos-kubernetes-quickstart](https://github.com/mesosphere/dcos-kubernetes-quickstart).
 By default install is set to **3** private DC/OS nodes, you need to [set](https://docs.mesosphere.com/service-docs/beta-kubernetes/0.3.0-1.7.10-beta/advanced-install/#change-the-number-of-kubernetes-worker-nodes) it to **7**.